 Whether it's Dave's pork or Stefan's heirloom tomatoes, we are excited to create dishes that highlight our region's organic farmers and fishermen.
-If our family of farmers is growing it, you can bet it's on our menu.
-That same philosophy is applied to our seasonal cocktail menu, and our extensive wine list is sure to deliver just what the doctor ordered.
-We proudly feature local craft beers on our rotating taps, and our walls are adorned with ever-changing works from local artists in our commission-free space.
+If our family of farmers is growing it, it's on our menu.
+That same philosophy is applied to our seasonal cocktail menu, and our organic and biodynamic-focused wine list is sure to deliver just what the doctor ordered.
+We proudly feature local craft beers on our rotating taps, and our walls are adorned with works from local artists in our commission-free space.

 ORGANIZATIONS WE SUPPORT